microsoft-healthcare-madison/demo-auc-app/codelab.md

 npm run launch
 ```

+</div>

+### Success!
 You should now be able to visit <http://localhost:8899> to have it launch the app, bypassing the login screen.
-</div>

 ## Test SMART Launch
 Duration: 5